Compression

 As the client should be low on dependencies and assumptions, Gzip (as supported by the JDK) is the default compressor every client supports.

-In order to prefer snappy or LZ4, you’d need to add one or both of the following dependencies (or later versions) to your client.
-Once they are on the classpath, the client will pick them up automatically, and the server will prefer them over GZip.
+In order to prefer snappy or LZ4, you’d need to add one or both of the following dependencies (or later versions) to your client and server.
+Once they are on the classpath on both sides, the client will pick them up automatically, and the server will prefer them over GZip.
+It is advised, that you use as many codecs as you possibly want to support in the server, and just the preferred one on the client side.

 Snappy